 - The RAC can be used in homes, businesses, cars, trucks, boats and planes.

-- According to November 2020 data by the National Shooting Sports Foundation (NSSF) 19.8 million AR-style weapons and 79.49 million long guns which were produced in the U.S. between 1991-2018.
+- According to November 2020 data by the National Shooting Sports Foundation (NSSF) 19.8 million AR-style weapons and 79.49 million long guns were produced in the U.S. between 1991-2018.
 The RAC is an ideal, cost-effective, secure storage and security solution for these long guns which cannot be easily secured with small safes or in cars.

 - The RAC secures up to 3 firearms.